TOEFL Study Guide

 Some of the above points also apply to listening passages revolving around conversations in an academic setting.
 Here are some more:

-Pay attention when someone in the passage asks a question; it can serve as a clue that information is about to be presented.
+Pay attention when someone in the passage asks a question; it can indicate that information is about to be presented.

-Determine the key purpose of the conversation by listening for how speakers stress on words and their intonation patterns.
+Determine the conversation’s key purpose by listening for how speakers stress on words and their intonation patterns.
 Are they trying to solve a problem?
 Resolve a conflict?
-Are they angry, sad or relaxed?
-English TV shows, movies and conversations on the street, in the supermarket or at a party can help you decipher the feelings and attitudes lurking behind statements.
+Are they angry, sad, or relaxed?
+English TV shows, movies, and conversations on the street, in the supermarket, or at a party can help you decipher the feelings and attitudes lurking behind statements.

 Use abbreviations and symbols when taking notes.
 Some you can consider include:

 with – w/, without – w/o